ChawneH/Engineering-Portfolio/README.md

 ---

-### 🔹 Personal Website
+### 🔹 Client-Server Programming
 **Live Site:** https://sites.google.com/view/chawne-harris-jr/home
 **Description:**
-My Credit for Prior learning website highlighting background, experience, and professional goals.
+This portfolio was created as a Credit for Prior Learning engagement to showcase a profound understanding of client-server programming.

+**Technologies Used:**
+- Java
+- Apache for network programming
+- Static and Dynamic hosting

+**Highlights:**
+- Ability to Self learn
+- Client side
+- Java Servlett pages

 ---